Chart Color Schemes

 Health

-Common health conditions are seen at standard levels across both young and old age cohorts.
-Private health cover is exceptionally high at approximately 59% of the total population (1,548 people).
-The most common medical conditions are arthritis and asthma, impacting 9.7 and 7.8% of residents respectively.
-68.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-21.0% of residents are aged 65 and over (552 people), higher than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The rate of private health cover is exceptionally high at approximately 59% of the total population, which consists of 1,548 people.
+The most common medical conditions are arthritis and asthma, affecting 9.7 and 7.8% of residents respectively.
+A majority, 68.0%, declared themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
+McKellar has a higher proportion of seniors aged 65 and over at 21.0% (552 people), compared to the Australian Capital Territory's 15.3%.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health